SyncholisticMG/gh/chapter2/farm.md

 Our spiritual birthright and legacy are robbed.
 When someone popped into remind us
 &mdash;
-and her you can pencil in a near endless list of sages, shamans, prophets, mystics,
+and her we can pencil in a near endless list of sages, shamans, prophets, mystics,